-I have been a Shiatsu practitioner for 12 years.
+I have been a Shiatsu practitioner since 2005.

-My background is in hostel management.
-I managed a number of projects housing vulnerable and homeless adults.
+My background was in hostel management.
+I worked in and managed a number of projects housing vulnerable and homeless adults.
 Though this work was rewarding I became drained and disillusioned with a system that could not provide the support people needed.

-I found Shiatsu as a way to get my balance back and a way to work in a positive way with people, for them to find their centre and heart again.
+I found Shiatsu was a way to get my balance back and then a way to work positively with people, for them to find their centre and heart again.

 Over the years I have worked with a wide range of clients, at different stages of their lives.
 People have come with physical symptoms such as shoulder, neck and back problems.
-As well as stress-related issues like migraines, sleep and anxiety dis orders which effect the quality and pattern of their lives.
+As well as stress-related issues like migraines, sleep and anxiety disorders which affect the quality and pattern of their lives.

-I qualified as a Shiatsu practitioner in 2005 from the Liverpool School of Shiatsu.
+I qualified as a Shiatsu practitioner at the Liverpool School of Shiatsu.
 I then completed a postgraduate diploma with the Shiatsu College in 2008.
 In 2015 I did the Samurai Shiatsu training, which is a programme designed for working with children in schools, teaching them Shiatsu techniques that can be done in a classroom setting.

-In 2016 I began working towards the Shiatsu teacher registration, which I hope to complete next year.
-I am part of the teaching team at Shiatsu College Manchester.
+I am a Shiatsu teacher and am part of the teaching team at Shiatsu College Manchester.

-Over the years my Shiatsu has changed and developed, as I have developed as an individual.
-Shiatsu is a way of seeing the world, of being with myself and being with my clients.
-At present I have been exploring the sei-ki way of working.
-Se-ki is about being rather than doing.
+Over the years my approach to Shiatsu has changed and developed.
+I now describe the way I work as Sei-ki.
+I am currently studying with my teacher Alice Whieldon who worked alongside Kishi the originator of the Sei-ki approach.
+Sei-ki is about being rather than doing.
 It is being with the client, where they are at, responding to their energy, listening and watching.
-This practice is moving away from meridian-based work to continue to work with the flavour and aspects of a person’s energetic field.
+This practice is moving away from meridian-based work to responding to the flavour and aspects of a person’s energetic field.

-I work Saturdays at Bodywise and Thursdays in Chorlton.
+I work Saturdays at Bodywise and during the week in Chorlton.

 Plus on an ad hoc basis I work out of Healthy Spirit in Didsbury.